Our bottom line

 - Rewards – All spending on the card accumulates points that provide rewards in the form of a voucher which can be used at John Lewis or Waitrose.
 For every £4 spent at John Lewis or Waitrose, cardholders accrue 5 points.
 For every £4 spent at all other retailers that accept Mastercard, 1 point is accrued.
 Cardholders are sent vouchers at four-month intervals, with a £5 voucher for every 500 points.
 Each point is worth 1p in John Lewis and Waitrose vouchers, so you can earn the equivalent of 1.25% back on spending at John Lewis and Waitrose and 0.25% elsewhere.

 - No annual fee – The card does not charge an annual fee.
 This broadens its appeal to consumers who may want a credit card but are unsure how frequently they will use it.
 It also means that cardholders are not under pressure to use the card in order to offset an annual fee, which provides them with greater flexibility.

-- Balance transfer – For consumers who have a balance on an existing credit card, the John Lewis Partnership Credit Card offers a 0% interest balance transfer period of 18 months.
-This could differentiate the card versus other rewards offerings, since an individual may be able to save on interest costs as well as accruing rewards for spending.
-Although a 2.9% balance transfer fee applies, this is likely to be less than the interest payments that would have been made during the 18-month period had a balance transfer not been undertaken.
+- Balance transfer – For consumers who have a balance on an existing credit card, the John Lewis Partnership Credit Card offers a 0% interest balance transfer period of 18 months†.
+This could make the card more attractive versus other rewards offerings, since an individual may be able to save on interest costs as well as accrue rewards for spending. †Although a 2.9% balance transfer fee applies (and the minimum transfer is £5), this is likely to be less than the interest payments that would have been made during the 18-month period had a balance transfer not been undertaken.

 What could be improved